-- 1. The City of Trail, through its municipal employees, provide services directed by the RCMP as part of a Policing Contract.
+- The City of Trail, through its municipal employees, provide services directed by the RCMP as part of a Policing Contract.
 These services include the provision of information to the public on a fee-for-service basis including criminal records checks, fingerprinting and other information as legally required. - 2.
 The City retains a part-time position; the RCMP Disclosure Clerk to provide the service referenced in paragraph (1).
 The position must generate sufficient revenues to cover all costs associated with the position and the provision of service.
 The City monitors rates charged to ensure there is proper recovery for time spent on various requests.
-If sufficient revenues are not generated on an ongoing basis the City of Trail reserves the right to reduce the hours specified in paragraph (3) or layoff the position as determined by the City. - 3.
+If sufficient revenues are not generated on an ongoing basis the City of Trail reserves the right to reduce the hours specified in paragraph (3) or lay-off the position as determined by the City. - 3.
 The RCMP wishes to provide service for the Boundary Area from the Trail and Greater District Detachment and the City of Trail has agreed to proceed on this basis.
-In order to provide the service, the Disclosure Clerk will be required to work twenty hours (20) per week to provide this service, with the daily schedule to be determined by the RCMP, provided that the schedule falls within the parameters specified in Article 10.1.3 (c) of the Collective Agreement. - 4.
-The position will be compensated at pay grade 4 of Schedule B of the Collective Agreement. - 5.
+In order to provide the service, the Disclosure Clerk will be required to work twenty (20) hours per week to provide this service, with the daily schedule to be determined by the RCMP, provided that the schedule falls within the parameters specified in Article 6.3 (c) of the Collective Agreement. - 4.
+The position will be compensated at pay grade 4 of Schedule "B" of the Collective Agreement. - 5.
 In addition to the compensation referenced in paragraph (4), the employee shall also be entitled to the following: - a.
 Municipal Pension Contributions to the municipal pension plan shall be done in accordance with the Public Service Pension Plan Act and Pension Benefits Standards Act. - b.
-Article 15 and Article 16 Benefits and Health Care Plans and Sick Leave Except for Pension as detailed above, the City shall pay fifteen percent (15%) in lieu of benefits specified in Article 15 and Article 16.
+Article 11 Employee Benefits Except for Pension as detailed above, the City shall pay fifteen (15%) percent in lieu of benefits specified in Article 11.
 The employee may purchase the City of Trail standard benefit package at their own expense. - c.
-Article 11 Vacation The Disclosure Clerk shall be entitled to vacation being earned on a prorated basis at 53% of amounts specified in Article 11.3.1.
+Article 10 Vacation The Disclosure Clerk shall be entitled to vacation being earned on a prorated basis at fifty-three (53%) percent of amounts specified in

+Article 10.1.
 If there is any change in hours worked, the accrual will be based on actual hours worked in the preceding year.